 - Range of motion test.
-Check to see how the person’s neck moves side to side, up and down, and rotates compared to what would be considered normal.
-Even if the person has full range of motion, the doctor will note whether that is achieved with ease or if certain movements cause pain or struggles.
+Check to see how the neck moves side to side, up and down, and rotates compared to what would be considered normal.
+Even if the neck has full range of motion, the doctor will note whether that is achieved with ease or if certain movements cause pain or struggles.

 - Sensation.
-Check for any unusual sensations, such as tingling that goes into the shoulders, arms, or fingers.
+Check for unusual sensations, such as tingling that goes into the shoulders, arms, or fingers.